Skip to Content

 Another name you might see associated with meatballs made with uncooked rice is ”porcupine meatballs”.
 Porcupine meatballs were a way that cooks stretched the ground beef during the Great Depression era, allowing the dish to have more meatballs for less money.

-Adding uncooked rice to the meatballs makes for an easy and simple recipe.
 The key to making this work is to add liquid to the ground beef (water or bouillon) and cook the balls slowly.
 This allows the rice to absorb the moisture and causes the grains to soften.

 Because the rice swells up it would often stick out of the sides of the meatballs, giving it the appearance of porcupine quills.
 Hence the name of porcupine meatballs.

 Hard boiled eggs are a traditional stuffing for this kind of meatballs in Mexico.
-Sometimes you will see cheese as a stuffing however (albondigas con queso) or stuffed with a potato (definitely not low carb!).
+Sometimes you will see cheese as a stuffing however (albondigas con queso), or stuffed with a potato (definitely not low carb!).

 Ingredients and Substitutions